-In December 2002, the named executives and other key employees were granted new Restricted Stock for the 2003-2006 Award Cycle, based on plan levels similar to those used for determining the number of shares of Restricted Stock in prior years, including 300 shares of Restricted Stock awarded to Mr. Graham.
+In December 2004, the named executives and other key employees were granted new Restricted Stock, effective January 3, 2005, for the 2005-2008 Award Cycle, based on plan levels similar to those used for determining the number of shares of Restricted Stock in prior years.
 The number of shares of Restricted Stock awarded is determined by an individual's scope of responsibilities and relative level of Plan participation.
-Awards to the named executives are referenced in the footnote to the column headed "Restricted Stock Awards" in the Summary Compensation Table shown on page 13.
+Awards to the named executives are referenced in the footnote to the column headed "Restricted Stock Awards" in the Summary Compensation Table shown on page 16.
+Mr. Graham declined to be considered for an award of Restricted Stock for the 2005-2008 Award Cycle.

-In December 2000, the named executives and other key employees were granted new Restricted Stock for the 2001-2004 Award Cycle, based on plan levels similar to those used for determining the number of shares of Restricted Stock in prior years, including 300 shares of Restricted Stock awarded to Mr. Graham.
+In December 2002, the named executives and other key employees were granted new Restricted Stock for the 2003-2006 Award Cycle, based on plan levels similar to those used for determining the number of shares of Restricted Stock in prior years, including 300 shares of Restricted Stock awarded to Mr. Graham.
 The number of shares of Restricted Stock awarded is determined by an individual's scope of responsibilities and relative level of Plan participation.
-Awards to the named executives are referenced in the footnote to the column headed "Restricted Stock Awards" in the Summary Compensation Table shown on page 13.
+Awards to the named executives are referenced in the footnote to the column headed "Restricted Stock Awards" in the Summary Compensation Table shown on page 16

-On January 3, 2003, the restrictions terminated on shares of Restricted Stock awarded to Mr. Graham and the other named executives for the 1999-2002 Award Cycle.
-Mr. Graham received unrestricted title to 300 shares having a fair market value of \$224,625 on January 3, 2003.
+On January 4, 2005, the restrictions terminated on shares of Restricted Stock awarded to Mr. Graham and the other named executives for the 2001-2004 Award Cycle.
+Mr. Graham received unrestricted title to 300 shares having a fair market value of \$286,923 as of that date.